williamking1221/P2---Markov-Part-1/README.md

 | --- | --- | --- | --- |
 | "test" | "of" | "the" | "code"|
 | | | | |

+You do not need to change the default values assigned to the instance variables `myToString` and `myHash` in the constructor stub; these will change when you implement the methods `.toString()` and `.hashCode()`, respectively.
 </details>

 <details>
 <summary>Implement and override toString()</summary>

-The `toString()` method should return a printable `String` representing all the strings stored in the `WordGram`.
-This should be a single `String` storing each of the values in instance variable `myWords` separated by a space.
-You can do this using the static [`String.join`](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#join-java.lang.CharSequence-java.lang.CharSequence...-) method with a first parameter of a single-space: `" "` and the second parameter the instance variable `myWords`.
+The `toString()` method should return a printable `String` representing all the strings stored in the `WordGram` instance variable `myWords`, each separated by a single blank space (that is, `" "`).

-_**Don't recompute this `String` each time `toString` is called -- store the String in instance variable `myToString`.
-For full credit your code**_ must only call `String.join` the first time `.toString()` is called and will then simply return the value stored in `myToString` on subsequent calls.
-You can compare the initial value of `myToString` to the default value `null` to see if you need to assign a value to it.
-Once `myString` is **not* null, you'll be able to use it rather than recomputing it.
-Note that `WordGram` objects are immutable, so we don’t need to worry about updating `myString` later.
+Don't recompute this `String` each time `toString()` is called -- instead, store the String in instance variable `myToString`.
+For full credit your code must only call calculate `myToString` the first time `toString()` is called; it should simply return the value stored in `myToString` on subsequent calls (remember `WordGram` is immutable, so it can't change on subsequent calls).
+To determine whether a given call to `toString()` is the first, you can compare to the default constructor value of `myToString`.

 </details>